-At Sequoyah Public Schools we believe that parents play one of the most important parts in the education of a child.
-With this in mind, we ask that you read and discuss the items contained in the Student Handbook with your child.
-Make certain that the rules and policies are clearly understood.
-Discuss your expectations concerning the new school year.
-If questions should arise, please feel free to contact us for clarification.
+At Sequoyah Public Schools, we believe one of the most important parts in the edu With this in mind, we ask that you read and contained in the Student Handbook with certain that the rules and policies are cle Discuss your expectations concerning the If questions should arise, please feel free clarification. ucation of a child. discuss the items your child.
+Make early understood. new school year.
 When you have completed your discussion, please sign the following statement and return it to school with your child.
 Thank you for your cooperation.

-Student's Name

-I have read and discussed the items contained in the Student Handbook and understand the rules and policies which are in effect at Sequoyah High School.
+Student's Name I have read and discussed the items contain Handbook and understand the rules and p in effect at Sequoyah Middle School/Mid H policies which are Parent's Signature Date If you should need to contact me at any school year, please use the following phone •

-(Parent's Signature)

-(Date)

-If you should need to contact me at any time during the school year, please use the following phone numbers:
+PLEASE TEAR THIS PAGE OUT AND RETURN TO YOUR CHILD'S TEACHER